microsoft/debug-adapter-protocol/specification.md

 interface ExceptionBreakpointsFilter {
   /**
    * The internal ID of the filter option.
 This value is passed to the
-   * 'setExceptionBreakpoints' request.
+   * `setExceptionBreakpoints` request.
    */
   filter: string;

   /**
    * The name of the filter option.
-This will be shown in the UI.
+This is shown in the UI.
    */
   label: string;

   /**
-   * An optional help text providing additional information about the exception
+   * A help text providing additional information about the exception filter.
-   * filter.
-This string is typically shown as a hover and must be translated.
+   * This string is typically shown as a hover and can be translated.
    */
   description?: string;

   /**
    * Initial value of the filter option.
-If not specified a value 'false' is
+If not specified a value `false` is
    * assumed.
    */
   default?: boolean;